kevinwilsondev/vscode-todoist/README.md

 * Leverage a well-featured todo app service instead of re-invent the wheel.

-* Todoist is a good candidate for such a service, since you can easily stay in touch with your todos on the go with their mobile apps.
+* Todoist is a good candidate for such a service, since you can easily stay in touch with your tasks on the go with their mobile apps.

 * Implement a way where the basic features can be used strictly from within VSCode.

-## Known Issues

-I have not yet tested on any platforms other than macOS.
-Ideas for improvement and patches are welcome!